 Sacrament Registration & Parent Meeting (REQUIRED)

 Parents, mark your calendars for our Sacrament Registration & Parent Meeting!
 This meeting is mandatory, your child cannot be registered for sacrament preparation without a parent or guardian in attendance.
+Fr.
+Len has asked that in order to safely distance, that only ONE parent from each family attend this meeting.
+Meetings take place in the Cafeteria.
 No RSVP necessary.

 What are the requirements to register?